How to Withdraw Your Child From School Mid-Year in the NWT

 - Your contact information for the DEA registration process

 Keep the letter factual and brief.
-You are informing the school of your decision, not requesting permission.
+It records your decision and starts the administrative process.
 The Blueprint includes pre-drafted mid-year withdrawal letters that include the correct legal references and avoid language that invites unnecessary scrutiny.

 4. Submit Your Learning Plan